Page Banner

 HHS Meeting Schedule

-The Society meets on the first Thursday of the month unless otherwise posted.
-Meetings begin at 7:30 pm and will be held at Centenary College, Hackettstown, New Jersey.
-Check this website for additional information.
+The Society meets on the first Thursday of the month and are held in the Front Parlor of historic Seay Hall at Centenary College, unless otherwise posted.
+Meetings begin at 7:30 pm.
+Check this website or call the Museum at 908.852.8797 for additional information.